Data-Science-Eurecat/HoNCAML/docs/source/what.rst

 Focus
 =====

-HONCAML has been designed having the following aspects in mind:
+HoNCAML has been designed having the following aspects in mind:

 * Ease of use
 * Modularity